minhhdo/studienprojekt_happiness/README.md

   - with satisfaction-related items
   - without satisfaction-related items

-The second variant was used to reduce conceptual overlap between predictors and the happiness outcome.
+The dataset without satisfaction-related items was used as the main basis for the SHAP and DoWhy analyses.
+This was done to reduce conceptual overlap between predictors and the happiness outcome.

 ## Models

-Three machine learning models were trained and compared:
+Three machine learning models were trained:

 - Random Forest Regression
 - Support Vector Regression